sharmine-s/sql-databases/challenges/04_test_driving_find_method.md

     So I can stay organised and decide what to cook, I'd like to give a rating to each of the recipes (from 1 to 5).
     ```
-2. Test-drive the Model and Repository classes for this new table.
+2. Test-drive the Repository class for this new table.
 You should design,
    test-drive and implement two methods `all` and `find`.
 3. Write code in the main file `app.rb` so it prints out the list of recipes.